 And although the numbers may still be small, breweries such as Atrevida Beer Co., Dyckman Beer Co., Border X Brewing, BeerThugLife, and more are illustrating a new narrative.

 All through the beer in your glass.

 Discovering A Unique Voice in Craft Beer

-Interestingly, many Latinx brewery owners distinctly remember the moment they discovered their unique point of view in beer.
+Interestingly, many Latine brewery owners distinctly remember the moment they discovered their unique point of view in beer.

 Fierro’s moment came while mixing colors.
 With a background in cosmetology, Fierro decided to create a color so unique for one client that noone would be able to find that hue anywhere else.
 “My lightbulb went off,” says Fierro.
 “I can do this with beer.
 I can infuse the flavors of my culture into beer.”

 In 2017, Fierro entered her beer Doña Neta made with tamarind in a national beer competition called BEERLAND, which aired on the channel VICELAND.
 The beer won.
 One year later Fierro opened her own brewery.

 When David Favela and Carmen Velasco-Favela opened Border X Brewing, they had a similar “aha moment.”
 Originally just a project between Favela, his brother, and his two nephews, Border X started out making traditional Euro-centric beers like Scottish ales, red ales, English IPAs, and Czech pilsners.

 But according to Favela, he questioned the brewery’s approach.
 “We respected European beer-making traditions, but if you don’t see yourself in the beer that you’re producing, why bother?” says Favela.
 It’s that existential question that changed everything.

 “What would it mean to make a beer with our culture, with our personal experiences, and with our own individual palates?” says Favela.
 “Let’s look to our own treasure trove of culture and traditions and ingredients to make beers that we’re proud of and can share with other people.”